This post may contain affiliate links

 What is Matcha

 Green tea leaves are processed into a fine powder called matcha.
-As opposed to steeping the leaves in water, you may now eat the leaves whole.
+Instead of steeping the leaves in water, you may now eat the leaves whole.
 While steeping green tea or using matcha powder may still provide health advantages, ingesting the entire leaves will give you access to more antioxidants.

 Matcha in Japanese Tradition